Last update: 2014.04.19

 I did not want to just put local storage in my compute nodes because then I have less hands-on opportunities with moving data around a virtualized environment and the design considerations around it.
 Plus, it makes it super easy to swap in and out compute nodes.

 The second array is a mix-and-match array that serves a number of different uses.
 It is a Norco 4U rackmount case with 20 hot-swap bays.
 I have a quad-core AMD Phenom II with 8GB of ram in it.
 I have a handful of different SATA controllers – a SuperMicro SAS controller with a SAS-to-SATA cable adapter, onboard, and a couple of 3Ware 4-port adapters.
 It runs OpenFiler for the NAS software, and has a multitude of SATA disks in it for a total of about 10TB of usable storage.
-Right now this unit is powered off because the Synology unit took over from this one, but it’s ready to go if I need it.

 My networking infrastructure is not very complex.
 I have four 24-port and one 48-port gigabit switches that I either bought or scavenged over the years.
 I have one dedicated to iSCSI storage traffic.
 I have one dedicated to management and traditional VM traffic.
 I have one that is configured for 20 VLANs that I use when working with vCloud Director, vFabric Data Director, and other packages that are designed to VLANs rather than flat networks.
 I also have two 48-port 100Mb switches that I use for all other things in the home network, such as printers, temperature monitors, game consoles, Blu-Ray players, etc.